The 32D 'Red Arrow' Veteran Association

 the wire and closely followed the barrage as it advanced toward its first

-been forced to avoid the town in its rush ahead and, accordingly, mopping-up
+forced to avoid the town in its rush ahead and, accordingly, mopping-up parties

-parties were sent into the village from the 125TH, which was
+were sent into the village from the 125TH, which was following in

 successfully resisting every effort at a frontal conquest, her doom was being